nithinkurian/firmware/readme.txt

 rtos sources to seperate script rtos : freertos

-debug -> semi , release : merge targets
-need to add support for make
+need to create gdb script also need to add support for make : haerachial make target dll
-target dll

 timer